MoneyHash/moneyhash-ios-example/README.md

 RequireExtraAction | That payment flow is done and the customer needs to do some extra actions off the system, a list of the actions required by the customer will be found inside the actions data, and it should be rendered to the customer in your app.
 Failed | There was an error while processing the payment.
 Unknown | There was an unknown state received and this should be checked from your MoneyHash dashboard.
+Redirect | That payment flow is done and the customer needs to be redirect to `redirectUrl`.
 Cancelled | The customer cancelled the payment flow by clicking back or cancel.

 ## Questions and Issues